lj-ditrapani/SWE430/markdown/syllabus.markdown

 Evaluation
 ----------

-You will primarily be evaluated on the work you turn in for Assignment 1 and 2 and your score on the final exam.
+You will primarily be evaluated on the work you turn in for Assignments 1-3.
+You will also be evaluated through the Discussion Board Questions and the Progress Check.
 The points possible for each evaluated item is listed below.

 <table summary="Points possible for each graded item">
 <tr><th>Item</th><th>Points Possible</th></tr>